sinistersnare/sinistersnare.github.io/README.md

 1. `$ git add --all`
 1. `$ git commit -m "Releasing new awesome blog post! "`
 1. `$ git push origin master`
+1. `$ git checkout source` Go back to the source of this blog.

 ## TODO: ##